raman-noodles/Raman-noodles/README.md

 2. Applying kinetic analysis to data sets to view the change in decomposition and formation of species given different boundary conditions (temperature, resonance time, and strech goal of pressure)

 ### Conclusion
+In conclusion, our team successfully created a fast functioning open source code base that saves hours of research time in data cleaning and analysis of Raman Spectra.
+We have also set a strong base for the next step of our focus which is on calculating decomposition of substances using Lorentzian peak information that will be applied to machine learning optimum temperatures and pressures in a gasification reactor system.

-This software has passed tests to sucessfully identify and analyze the identification of components in a formic acid mixture Raman data set.
+  * This software has passed tests to sucessfully identify and analyze the identification of components in mixture Raman data.

+  * This work sets up a free and user friendly platform for researchers to be able to analyze their own Raman Spectra.

+### Acknowledgements
+* Dave Beck, Chad Curtis, and Kelly Thornton
+* Data sets were taken from publicly available from the NIST WebBook Database and Mendeley Data, “Raman Spectra of Formic Acid Gasification Products in Subcritical and Supercritical Water”
+* Only open source packages were used in this work